Have you ever been to an aquarium, stared through the glass, and thought, “I haven’t seen the fish blink. Do fish blink? And do they sleep?”

 What does it mean to sleep?

-Merriam-webster.com lists the first definition as “the natural state of rest during which your eyes are closed and you become unconscious.”
+Merriam-Webster lists the first definition of sleep as “the natural state of rest during which your eyes are closed and you become unconscious.”

 How are fish eyes different from human eyes?